 \revthree{Here, the first line bounds the total join size as the sum of sizes of the cartesian product of the relations after semijoin for each fixing of $w \in \pi_{W} (R^\mD_{\chi(s)})$.
 The first inequality holds since the degree product bound holds for all tuples $w$.
 Indeed, since the query is acyclic, once a full reducer has been applied, for each $w$, there exists a tuple $v$ over $\bx_{[n]}$ such that $w = v(W)$, $v(\bx_\mF) \in Q(D)$, and $v(\bx_J) \in R^\mD_J$ for each relation in $\mD$}.
 Observe that the time bound requires only using the size of the relation assigned to the parent of the leaf nodes (and not the sizes of the relations assigned to the leaf nodes itself). \end{proof}

-\introparagraph{Discussion} Observe that \autoref{lem:basic} degenerates to the standard bound of Yannakakis algorithm for $\Delta = 1$.
+\looseness=-1 \introparagraph{Discussion} Observe that \autoref{lem:basic} degenerates to the standard bound of Yannakakis algorithm for $\Delta = 1$.
 However, as we will show in the next part, choosing $\Delta > 1$ can lead to better overall join processing algorithms.
 It is also interesting to note that the running time bound obtained in \autoref{lem:basic} can only be achieved when the root of the decomposition is a relation with the two properties as outlined in the statement.
 It can be shown that no other choice of the root node achieves a time better than $O(|\mD| \cdot |\tOUT|)$. \revone{It is important to note that \autoref{lem:basic} requires the query to be reduced.
 Indeed, without the reduced query requirement, relations may contain variables that are neither free and nor join.
 The presence of such variables renders the join size \looseness=-1 computation incorrect.}